You are about to read a short blog post that can save you from a property investing disaster.

 The first hurdle is the development approval from Council.
 Seasoned property investors know that time is money, and town planners can help you efficiently navigate the development approval process.

-Sometimes, Craig said that Council will grant a conditional approval, meaning that the development application will be approved if the property investor does certain things such as:
+Sometimes, Council will grant conditional approval, meaning that the development application will be approved if the property investor does certain things such as:

 - Demolish an existing structure